 Understanding how each type of woman reacts and what they look for in a financial professional is critical.

 Traditional and combination affluent women will generally not complain or share their discontent with an advisor.
 Instead, they will complain to friends and family.
 And, when the opportunity presents itself, they will leave.

 To get these women to share their feelings, you must gain their trust and create a relationship that makes them feel comfortable knowing that you genuinely care about them and how they feel.

-Regardless of the type of female, you’re trying to work with.
-It is essential that you learn how to ask great questions, listen, and act upon the information you receive.
+Regardless of the type of female you’re trying to work with, you must learn to ask great questions, listen, and act upon the information you receive.

 Asking questions is critical to effectively marketing to women.

-One of the best strategies that you can use to ask great questions is found in a questionnaire process that I refer to as the AskLearnRiches validation process.
+One of the best strategies to ask great questions is a questionnaire process called the AskLearnRiches validation process.

-This process consists of conducting interviews with interviewees (prospects who may never become your client), clients (new and existing), and referral partners (centers of influence and reciprocal referral partnerships).
+This process consists of conducting interviews with interviewees (prospects who may never become your clients), clients (new and existing), and referral partners (centers of influence and reciprocal referral partnerships).

 Ask prospective clients what social media channels they frequent and what topics they want more information about so your content marketing strategy attracts them.
 Also, take note of clues on how they make purchasing decisions.

 Market research is critical because it will help you discover everything you need to know about the target audience you want to serve.